-Additional-cost participants will continue to be reimbursed at up to 100% of additional costs for all components of the project (with the exception of consortium management, for which recurring costs may also be charged as mentioned above).
+Additional cost participants will be supported at up to 100% of additional costs for all components of the project (with the exception of project management, for which recurring costs may be charged as mentioned below).

 The model contract specifies which consortium management costs are eligible for reimbursement at the 100% rate.
 A maximum of 7% of the overall Community contribution to a project may be used to reimburse these costs.
 This limitation does not apply to each individual participant but for the project as a whole.
-Where the costs incurred for consortium management activities exceed the limit of 7% of the Community financial contribution, such costs may be charged to the other relevant activity to which they correspond.
+Where the costs incurred for consortium management activities exceed the limit of 7% of the Community financial contribution, such costs may be charged to the co-ordination activities (but not the recurrent costs of AC participants).